 A PREMIER BOARDING FACILITY IN ATHENS, GA

-Silverthorn Farm is a multidisciplinary english boarding barn with 17 stalls on 137 acres, just minutes from
+Silverthorn Farm is a multidisciplinary english boarding facility with 20 stalls on 137 acres, just minutes from

 As a renovated 150 year old dairy barn, our facility offers history and rustic charm along with these modern day amenities: